Film and Media Studies

 This course introduces students to film and media production.
 The course rotates topics to accommodate various modes of production such as documentary, experimental, and narrative filmmaking.
 Students view and study film, learn the creative and technical skills associated with the course's focus, as well as participate in their own film and media productions.
 Offered annually.

-Prerequisites: FILM 101 or MEDIA 160 recommended.
+Prerequisites: FMS 101 or FMS 160 recommended.

 FMS 235: Topics: Authorship

 For much of film history the film director has been considered to be an author not unlike a writer of a novel or composer of a symphony.
-In this course students closely analyze the authorship of influential film directors, while also critically evaluating the role of the director along with themany other artists and workers that contribute to the meaning and production of film.
+In this course students closely analyze the authorship of influential film directors, while also critically evaluating the role of the director along with the many other artists and workers that contribute to the meaning and production of film.
 May be repeated if topics are different.
 Offered alternate years in the spring semester beginning spring semester 2021-22.

 FMS 245: Topics: National and Transnational Film and Media